strangerstudios/paid-memberships-pro/readme.txt

 ### Documentation, Support, Localization

-Reach out on our [contact form](https://www.paidmembershipspro.com/contact/) for free support.
-Refer to our information on [premium support](https://www.paidmembershipspro.com/support/) if you would like more help.
+Reach out on our [contact form](https://www.paidmembershipspro.com/contact/) for sales inquiries.
+Refer to our information on [other ways to get support](https://www.paidmembershipspro.com/support/) if you would like more help.

 Our website has extensive [documentation](https://www.paidmembershipspro.com/documentation/) to assist you in building your membership site.